-My experience stems from working with people who are overcoming significant life adversity, or feeling “stuck” in their existence.
+My experience stems from working with people who are overcoming significant life adversity, trauma, relational distress, or are feeling “stuck” in life.
 The impact of complex trauma, dissatisfaction with one’s self, or repeated experiences of feeling unloved, unworthy, or rejected can shape our view of the world, ourselves, and others in a pervasively negative and often unhelpful way.
-In working with several clients who have been affected by trauma, abuse, addiction, eating disorders, self-criticism, and relational difficulties, I have found a combination of approaches that when integrated and uniquely tailored to the individual, create positive change.
+In working extensively with those who have been affected by trauma, abuse, addiction, eating disorders, self-criticism, and relational difficulties, I have found a combination of approaches (that when integrated and uniquely tailored to the individual) create positive change.

 I integrate aspects of Positive Psychology and Neuroplasticity, EMDR (Eye Movement Desensitization and Reprocessing Therapy), EFCT (Emotionally Focused Couples Therapy), The Gottman Approach for couples, Narrative Therapy, Mindfulness, and Acceptance and Commitment Therapy.